 Memorial services for Vernon K. Vette Sr., 87, recently of Theodosia, will be held at 2 p.m.
 Saturday, Oct.
 19, 2019, at Hill Top Church in Thornfield with Walt Henningsen officiating and full military honors rendered.
 Mr. Vette died July 30 at Gainesville Health Care Center in Gainesville.

 He was born April 3, 1932, in Levent, Kansas, the son of Earl and Mary Vette.
-His family moved to Colby, Kansas, when he was in fourth grade and then to Goodland, Kansas, when he was in sixth grade, where they lived on a ranch.
-When he was about 14, he went to live with his grandparents on a farm in Avoca, Nebraska, where he found his love for horses.
+His family moved to Colby, Kansas, when he was in fourth grade and when he was in sixth grade, they moved to Goodland, Kansas, where they lived on a ranch.
+When he was about 14, he went to live with his grandparents on a farm in Avoca, Nebraska; there he found his love for horses.

 In 1950, when he was 18, he joined the Army and was posted at Fort Riley, Kansas.
 He was sent to Germany and in 1952 went to fight on the front lines in the Korean Conflict.
 He ended his Army journey in August 1953.